AyanaZaire/git-interview-baseline/README.md

  * [new branch]      remote-feature-branch -> origin/remote-feature-branch
 ```

-From within `master` (though technically what branch I was in when I typed `git fetch` does not matter), I executed `git fetch`.
-The last 3 lines of output are really important, let's take a closer look:
+From within `master` (though technically what branch we  type `git fetch` from does not matter), we executed `git fetch`.
+The lines starting with `remote:` in your terminal may differ from what's above but, the last three lines of output are really important.
+Let's take a closer look:

 ```
 From github.com:aviflombaum/mission-critical-application